The Children in Class 4 are taught by Mr Bonwick.

 The purple school bag should be brought into school each day, inside it will have a plastic bag which should hold a reading book, reading record book and new homework and completed homework.
 A photocopy of the multiplication card should be available as a record of progress.

 It is essential that all children can confidently recall their times tables up to x12 to enable children to access the new mathematics curriculum.

 The Reading record should contain the title and author of each new book and a regular update of progress.
 There is also a recording sheet of different genres at the back of the book which should be updated.
 Please encourage a book review to be written at least every half term.
 My confident readers should start to compare the writing style of different authors recording their likes and dislikes.

 In preparation for the transition to secondary school children will have homework timetabled each day.
 Where possible they will be given 7 days to complete the task.
-I would encourage early completion however the children will be reminded the day before it is due for marking.
+I would encourage early completion, with the work returned to school, to make sure it does not get mislaid.
+The children will be reminded the day before it is due for marking.

 Rotakids meetings are half termly during lesson time.

 Library van every 3 weeks, please return library ticket to school.